 Top Investment: Michael Jordan Basketball Cards

-It features an action shot of the player as he battles for the ball, with a yellow tab found on the left-hand side including his name and team info.
-Gem mint versions are especially valuable, although the majority of stickers have been peeled off over the years.
+It features an action shot of the player as he battles for the ball, with a yellow tab found on the left-hand side, including his name and team info.
+Gem mint versions are especially valuable, although most stickers have been peeled off over the years.

-For a slightly cheaper option that still has a great design, the ‘87 Fleer is worth keeping an eye on.
-It has a close-up action shot of the player as he holds a ball in both hands, and a grey and white border with a simple Fleer logo.
+For a slightly cheaper option with a great design, the ‘87 Fleer is worth keeping an eye on.
+It has a close-up action shot of the player as he holds a ball in both hands and a grey and white border with a simple Fleer logo.

 Best Investment: Luka Doncic Rookie Card

-Gem mint versions are held in high regard by collectors, selling for a decent three-figure fee.
+Collectors hold gem mint versions in high regard, selling for a decent three-figure fee.
 If you’re priced out of looking at the RC or the sticker version, this could be the one for you.

 Another affordable option comes in the form of Ewing’s ‘93 Scoring Kings.
 Despite the lower asking price, it is one of the better basketball cards from the decade.
-It has an image of Ewing as he goes for a shot, with lightning taking over the background in an exciting effect that helps to make the set iconic.
+It has an image of Ewing as he goes for a shot, with lightning taking over the background in a stimulating effect that helps to make the set iconic.

-The set is probably best known for an elusive Jordan card, which is true of the majority of ‘90s options.
+The set is probably best known for an elusive Jordan card, which is true of most ‘90s options.